Kgotso-Koete/2d-platformer-unity/README.md

 ### Click here for the [video demo](https://youtu.be/Ial1l3Vx2BA)

+1. Play it on [Simmer IO](https://get.simmer.io/) by using this [link](https://simmer.io/@Kgotso_Koete/unity-2d-platformer)
-1. Play it on Windows by downloading the [Windows build folder](https://drive.google.com/drive/folders/19BZzIbHWP9lH41SGlIyEcM3PQzxlGwic?usp=share_link) and clicking on the .exe file
+2. Play it on Windows by downloading the [Windows build folder](https://drive.google.com/drive/folders/19BZzIbHWP9lH41SGlIyEcM3PQzxlGwic?usp=share_link) and clicking on the .exe file

 ---